NativeScript/nativescript-starter-kits-utils/docs/style-guide-app-template.md

 # JavaScript App Template Style Guide

 ## What is a NativeScript App Template?
 The NativeScript app template is a blueprint for a fully functional mobile application developed with NativeScript.
-Each app template resides in its own git repo (e.g. [https://github.com/NativeScript/template-master-detail](https://github.com/NativeScript/template-master-detail)) and is usually published as an npm package as well (e.g. [https://www.npmjs.com/package/tns-template-master-detail](https://www.npmjs.com/package/tns-template-master-detail).
+All app templates supported by the NativeScript Team reside in a [nativescript-app-templates](https://github.com/NativeScript/nativescript-app-templates) git monorepo and are published as separate npm packages as well (e.g. [tns-template-master-detail](https://www.npmjs.com/package/tns-template-master-detail)).
 You use the tns create CLI command to create mobile app from app template like this:
 ```
 tns create my-app-name --template tns-template-master-detail
 ```